 As schools across the country remain closed due to the coronavirus pandemic, it may get harder for parents to keep kids entertained and engaged in learning.

 Luckily, after already offering a free month of educational kids’ books and shows with Amazon FreeTime Unlimited and providing some kids’ content on Prime Video for free, Amazon is at it again, this time with Audible.

 And while it may be meant for kids, the service is completely free — with no log-ins, passwords or credit cards required — so anyone can listen.
-Categories include littlest listeners, elementary, tween, teen and literary classics such as “Winnie the Pooh,” “Moby Dick” and “Romeo and Juliet.”
+Categories include littlest listeners, elementary, tween, teen and literary classics.
+Options range from “Winnie-the-Pooh” and “Moby Dick” to “Romeo and Juliet.”
 Titles like “Frankenstein” and “Wuthering Heights” can appeal to adults and kids alike.

 Not all Audible books are free right now, so if you find something you’d like to read outside of the free titles, you will need a credit card to listen.